 Gradientism

-The belief that value is measured by a system's capacity to perceive, generate, and sustain energy gradients that enable continued dissipation and evolution.
+The belief that value is intrinsically defined by a system’s own judgment of its capacity to perceive, generate, and sustain energy gradients that enable continued dissipation and evolution.

 Current Status